 What types of applications can make RESTful calls to the REST API?
 What are the differences?

 Web applications are built in languages such as C# and act as a fully-functioning interface.
-It allows for user interactions, including logging in to authenticate with the Cloud.
+As these are oftentimes third party applications and users may not wish to share their credentials directly with it, BarTender Cloud offers this OAuth 2.0 authentication method to allow the application to authenticate without having access to the credentials.
 These types of applications have extra steps to retrieve a token and ultimately pass through the Security Gate and make API calls.
 Here's a high-level look at the authorization process.